Lin Huiyin: Literature

+The poet is only one of her identities.
+Her talent for poetry and song made her incredibly different.
+With an interest in writing poems, she met and made friends with lots of famous Chinese poets at that time.
+Her poem are warm and soft.
+Most of the poems are related to her personal emotions, such as insight from everyday life and love between friends, family, and romantic relationships.
+Unfortunately, most of her work destroyed in wars.
+Few of her poems are recorded and preserved nowadays.
+It is no doubt that this is the regret of modern Chinese poetry.
+Some readers suggest that her poem is free-flowing, which is the same as her personality.

 Lin Huiyin is well known for her many poems and essays, she was also one of the outstanding female representatives of the May Fourth Movement.
 Her essays are full of delicate feelings and are combined with the musical sense in the Chinese poetic tradition.
 Her novels are full of modern content, such as the most famous "You Are the April of This World".
 Similarly, Lin Huiyin and other writers also participated in the May Fourth Movement.
-Unfortunately, "gender" has a great irony for the national cultural revival of the May Fourth Movement.
-Under the hegemony of antitraditionalism, it made the environment for female writers tougher.
-Nevertheless, Lin Huiyin skillfully integrated the aesthetics of Tang poetry into the language and syntax of modernism and used the traditional literary practice of episodic narration to combat the gender determinants of these idioms.
+Lin Huiyin skillfully integrated the aesthetics of Tang poetry into the language and syntax of modernism and used the traditional literary practice of episodic narration to combat the gender determinants of these idioms.
 Lin Huiyin was fond of free love and ideal, but the free love under May Fourth turned into the tragic idealism in the social background, which exacerbated the pain of gender oppression.

 In addition to architectural research, Lin Huiyin also engaged in literary creation.
 As a young girl, Lin Huiyin went abroad with her father to study in Europe.
 In England, Lin met Xu Zhimo in England, who guided her to the road of literature.
 Therefore, Lin Huiyin set her foot on the road of literature.
 Xu Zhimo encouraged Lin Huiyin to write literature, especially poetry.
 Later, they organized activities, performed dramas, and experimented with more literary forms together.
 When Rabindranath Tagore came to China, Lin and Xu worked together as translators, contacting the great poets of the world and learning poems from Tagore.
 She was more famous because she became the leading lady in Tagore's drama Chitra.

-Lin Huiyin has a strong understanding of literature, therefore, her poems are rich in themes.
+Because Lin Huiyin had a strong understanding of literature, her poems are rich in themes.
 During the transient years, in the quiet contemplation at night, Lin Huiyin has been used to expressing her feelings in poetry.
 Her poems often reveal the subtlety of human love, the silent beauty of nature, and the fortitude of life.